livecode/livecode-ide/Documentation/guides/Extending LiveCode.md

 ![enter image description here](images/extensions-store.png)

-You can also download extension from the [Widget Store](https://livecode.com/products/widgets/) on the LiveCode website and install the downloaded extension using the Extension Manager.
+You can also download extensions from the [Widget Store](https://livecode.com/products/widgets/) on the LiveCode website then install the downloaded extension using the Extension Manager.

 ## Other ways to extend the Built-in Capabilities